romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 ## Applying the same strategy to the FlutterAirSideBar widget

-If you do the shrinking on the page once again, we've fixed the yellow and black lines indicators on the flight info in the main region of the page; now let's take care of it on the side bar widget.
+If you do the shrinking on the page once again, we've fixed the yellow and black line error indicators on the flight info in the main region of the page; now let's take care of it on the side bar widget.
 We'll pretty much follow the same approach.

-Start by locating the side bar item styles helper class called ```FlutterAirSideBarItemStyles``` and add a new property called ```minHeight```, also ```double```.
-Add its corresponding constructor parameter to it.
+Start by locating the side bar item styles helper class called ```FlutterAirSideBarItemStyles``` and add a new property called ```minHeight```, also type ```double```.
+Add its corresponding named constructor parameter to it.

 ```dart